Last updated: May 3, 2026

 What if I missed the deadline?

 It depends on the state.
 Texas allows some late over-65 filings for up to two years after you qualified.
-New York and Florida are usually stricter.
-California’s PTP has a fixed annual filing window, and Pennsylvania’s rebate is yearly.
-If you missed the deadline, still call and ask whether hardship filing, late filing, or next-cycle prefiling is available.
+New York and Florida can be stricter.
+California PTP has a fixed annual filing window, and Pennsylvania’s rebate is yearly.
+If you missed the deadline, still call and ask whether hardship filing, late filing, appeal, or next-cycle prefiling is available.

 Will my mortgage payment drop right away after I am approved?